sanyassyed/data-engineering-zoomcamp-project/week4/README.md

 * When using a sub folder During Production / Deployment the job was failing; this was because I had not specified the custom branch I had created a new branch called 'week4_dbt' rather than main
 Soln: Specify the custom branch in both the Development and Production Environment setup

 * `Bad int64 value: 0.0` error: Some ehail fees are null and casting them to integer gives Bad int64 value: 0.0 error, hence using safe_cast returns NULL instead of throwing an error.
-Hence use safe_cast from dbt_utils function in the jinja code for casting.
+So use safe_cast from dbt_utils function in the jinja code for casting.
-Run this command in SQL to test and understanf this `SELECT cast('' as INTEGER)`
+Run this command in SQL to test and understand this `SELECT cast('' as INTEGER)`

 * `'is_test_run: false'` : remeber to give it in single codes and space between colon and false